 Ellendale is a shire run camp ground, and at a mere $5 per vehicle per night, its fantastic value.
 The ‘pool’ itself is part of the Greenough river, and camp grounds are spread along it for a couple of hundred metres.
 It’s a natural water hole with some incredible cliffs on one side that light up on sunset and sunrise.

-Camping near the river reminded me of some of the Kimberley and Karijini Gorges that are truly spectacular; mirror calm water and amazing red colours are truly spectacular.
+Camping near the river reminded me of some of the Kimberley and Karijini National Park Gorges that are truly spectacular; mirror calm water and amazing red colours are truly spectacular.
 The bird life is impressive, with the Corellas (white parrots) making a lot of noise morning and night.

 To get to Ellendale Pool from Geraldton, you can either head down Edward Road, or Brand Highway, and make your turn onto the Nangetty Walkaway road.
 It’s 2WD friendly, although there are some spots that are not really suitable for 2WD vehicles, so check carefully before driving off the main track!